The Truth About Walking on Eggshells in a Relationship

 You’re at a party, but you can’t enjoy anything because you are scared that you might do anything that will upset your partner.

-You constantly have to look at your partner to see if they are already glaring at you, being silent, or would even squeeze your hand tightly out of anger.
+You constantly have to look at your partner to see if they are already glaring at you, being silent, or even squeezing your hand tightly out of anger.

 5. You are no longer happy